magento/merchdocs/src/payment-services/onboard-payments.md

 See [Configure Payment Services]({% link payment-services/configure-payments.md %}) for more information about configuring Credit Card Fields and PayPal Smart Buttons.

-## Request payments entitlement from Adobe

-To enable live onboarding you will need to request payments entitlement from Adobe [here](https://magento.com/resources/payment-services).

-{:.bs-callout .bs-callout-warning}
-<span class="btn">Live onboarding</span> will not be accessible until payments entitlement has been approved.

 ## Complete merchant onboarding

 1. On the _Admin_ sidebar go to **Sales** > **Payment Services**.